-The socio-pragmatic relationship between conversational players, including the people they talk about (referents) manifests morphologically in many languages.
-Bangla is one such language.
+• The social relationship between conversational players, including the people they talk about (referents) and the context of the conversation is represented in the morphology of many languages.
+Bangla is one such language that encodes politeness in its morphology.

 Politeness is morpho-pragmatic